Gunnvant/case_study_ideas/README.md

         -  Be able to convert JSON and XML files to a table
         -  Be able to manipulate strings and handle dates and time zones
         -  Be able to modularize code using Classes and modules

 6. [Customer Churn Prediction](./write_ups/customer_churn/writeup.md)
+    - **Learning Outcomes**
+        - Learner should be able to aggregate data spread across different sources to come up with potentially useful proxies for dependent and independent variables
+        - Learner should be able to spot outliers and do common sanity checks
+        - Learner should be able to use appropriate metrics to finalize a model
+        - Learner should be able to design a good strategy to communicate model output to stake-holders

 7. [Booking Cancellation](./write_ups/booking_cancellation/writeup.md)
     - To be used as self paced case study
     - **Learning Objectives**